What is this medicine?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to paclitaxel, alcohol, polyoxyethylated castor oil, other chemotherapy agents, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to paclitaxel, alcohol, polyoxyethylated castor oil, other chemotherapy, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant